ceciliestilling/CDS_VIS/README.md

 This repository contains the three portfolio assignments plus the self-assigned final project

-In each 'assignment' folder you will find:
+In each folder you will find:
 * a README.md file explaining how to set up the virtual environment as well as how to run the script
 * a folder named 'src' containing the .py script(s)
 * a folder named 'in' containing input